Bigger and better fishing facilities for the Wimmera

 Original media release available here.

-The Andrews Labor Government is helping get more people fishing more often across the Wimmera with better facilities for local angling clubs.
+The State Government is helping get more people fishing more often across the Wimmera with better facilities for local angling clubs.

 Minister for Agriculture Jaala Pulford announced funding for three projects in northwest Victoria that will help more families enjoy one of Victoria’s most loved past-times.